babyfish-ct/kimmer/README.md

    - API perspective:

-      As static as posible, find problems while compiling, and bring kotlin null safety to SQL.
+      As static as posible, find problems while compiling, bring kotlin null safety to SQL.

    - Functional perspective:

       As dynamic as possible, make complex problems easy to solve.
+Not only dynamic where predicates, but also dynamic table joins.
+Support Automatic SQL optimization too.

    [Click here](./doc/kimmer-sql/README.md) to view more